Syria, Russia pound rebel-held Aleppo but advances halt

 The United States said it was meeting a Russian team in Geneva to find a way to save lives, but an agreement looked elusive as the two countries, which back opposing sides, have repeatedly failed to strike a deal to allow evacuations and help aid deliveries.

-Russia, whose military intervention helped turn the war in President Bashar al-Assad's favor, said the Syrian government now controls 93 percent of second city Aleppo, a figure Reuters could not independently verify.
-Its recapture would deal a major blow to rebels who have fought to unseat Assad in the nearly six-year war.
+Russia, whose military intervention helped turn the war in President Bashar al-Assad's favor, said the Syrian government now controls 93 percent of Aleppo, a figure Reuters could not independently verify.
+Recapture of the country's second-largest city would deal a major blow to rebels who have fought to unseat Assad in the nearly six-year war.

 The insurgents are holed out in a handful of areas mostly south of the historic Old City, having lost nearly three-quarters of territory they controlled for years in the space of around two weeks.